skytap/well-architected-framework/resiliency/solutions/VTL/DSI-iSCSI-VTL-Backups.md

 Authors: Mayank Kumar - Cloud Solutions Architect
 permalink: /resiliency/solutions/VTL/DSI-iSCSI-VTL-Backups/
 ---
-# iSCSI VTL backups for IBM i running on Skytap on Azure
+# DSI iSCSI VTL backups for IBM i running on Skytap on Azure

 This guide is provided "as-is".
 Information and views expressed in this document, including URL and other Internet website references, may change without notice and usage of the included material assumes this risk.